CABE new Code of Professional Conduct

 Whilst part of CABEs’ role is to offer consumer protection and maintain professional standards we cannot award compensation or force our Members to do anything – or refrain from doing anything – even if that means they are in breach of CABE Rules or Regulations.
 It is important that you realise that any action that the CABE takes may not resolve the underlying issue.
-We can only investigate matters that relate to breaches of our Rules or Regulations and take appropriate action in relation to the Member's continuing membership of the CABE.
+We can only investigate matters that relate to breaches of our Code or Regulations and take appropriate action in relation to the Member's continuing membership of the CABE.

 What can’t we do?

 - Deal with concerns or complaints about anyone who is not a Member of CABE (other than those claiming to be members who are not entitled to do so); or

 - Pay compensation or instruct a Member to do so; or

 - Determine whether a Member has acted negligently (this is for the courts to decide);

 - Interfere with or become involved in court action against a Member; or

 - Deal with any matter where no evidence can be provided to substantiate the complaint.